 Are you saving for college, a car, or to take an awesome trip?
 Do you know what credit is or how to create a budget?
-Join us for Operation Hope’s Banking on our Future workshops for older Girl Scouts and gain valuable skills and tools for your financial future.
+Join us for Operation Hope’s Banking on our Future workshops for older Girl Scouts and gain valuable skills and tools for your financial future, also if you want to start earning money from your phone learn to trade on forex, visit learntotrade and get free foreign trading workshops.
 Operation Hope volunteers will lead sessions on budgeting, saving, planning for your financial future, and more!
 Girls will learn best ways to manage money and how to fund their dreams and goals.

 Cadette Session – Wednesday, February 21, 2018 at 6 p.m. at Montbello Branch Library, 12955 Albrook Drive, Denver, CO 80239.
 Register by February 14 at goo.gl/kv12BA to attend.